-(4) For Group 1 and Group 2 aeroplanes: From the effective date of this AD, in the event that the aeroplane functions associated with the flight control system as modified by this AD are inoperative, that aeroplane may be operated (dispatched) only if the provisions specified in Figure 12 of Appendix 1 of this AD are incorporated into the EASA-approved Boeing 737 MAX B-737-8/-9 MMEL, based on which the operator's approved minimum equipment list (MEL) is amended.
+(4) For Group 1 aeroplanes: From the effective date of this AD, do not operate (dispatch) an aeroplane, unless the provisions specified in Figure 12 of Appendix 1 of this AD are incorporated into the EASA-approved Boeing 737 MAX B-737-8/-9 MMEL, on the basis of which the operator's approved MEL must be amended.
 This can be accomplished by inserting a copy of Figure 12 of Appendix 1 into the applicable operator MEL.

-Revising the EASA-approved Boeing 737 MAX B-737-8/-9 MMEL by introducing a later EASA-approved MMEL revision is an acceptable method to comply with this requirement, provided it is determined that the changes as specified in Figure 12 of Appendix 1 of this AD are part of that MMEL revision.
+The required changes are contained in EASA-approved Boeing 737 MAX B-737-8/-9 MMEL, Boeing document D639A001-02, Revision 2.
+Revising the operator MEL by introducing that Revision 2, or a later EASA-approved MMEL revision, is an acceptable method to comply with this requirement.